-- Each text, each project is based on assumptions.
+Each text, each project is based on assumptions.
 Those assumptions are not always clear.
 Examining a text etc. for its underlying assumptions therefore requires particular care and thoroughness.
 What are the assumptions?
-Are the assumptions correct? - Each person always speaks and acts from a specific position, which is called positionality.
+Are the assumptions correct?
+Do I share them?

+- Each person always speaks and acts from a specific position, which is called positionality.
 This affects both texts and projects.
 An oft-cited position is the privileged one of "old white men", whose viewpoint, which is in fact specific, is regularly unquestioningly accepted as truth and point of reference.
 Your own viewpoint is also taken from a specific position.
 What characteristics does your position involve?
 Here are some questions that can help you to critically consider your own positionality: What determines my standpoint in the world and in a given context?
 What role does my position in time and in society play in my perspective and in the vision of my group?
-How might another social group - for example with a different educational background or from a different cohort in terms of time or location - address the topic, argue, or interpret a text?

-- Each individual comes from a specific context and examines a given topic from that context.
+How might another social group for example with a different educational background or from a different cohort in terms of time or location address the topic, argue, or interpret a text? - Each individual comes from a specific context and examines a given topic from that context.
 This places limits on the exploration of an issue or project.
 Recognising and making those limits on knowledge transparent is an important step in the critical examination of a phenomenon.
 Useful questions here include: What are the limits of the text, project, proposal?
 Which questions remain unanswered, and which have not been asked?
-Which voices have not been heard? - Conversely, this means two things above all for a critical approach to your vision: - -> You have certain knowledge already.
+The context from which a topic is explored can also reveal underlying power relations.
+Addressing them is also part of a critical analysis.
+Following questions can be helpful: Who is included, who is excluded?
+Who wins, who loses?
+Is this being obscured?
+If so, how?
+Which voices are not being heard? - Conversely, this means the following above all for a critical approach to your topic: - > You have certain knowledge already.
 You will gain other knowledge during Opening Week.
 What do you know about the initial situation and the topic?
 Set out your knowledge base.
 If possible, justify your use of the knowledge to which you are referring.
 You should also explain what knowledge would also have been useful, and where there was even a lack of knowledge, data and facts or theories.
 What else could one know about the issue that I do not yet know?
 What knowledge am I unable to access?
-After the process of engaging with your group's topic, developing a vision and contextualising it in a critical comment, , your knowledge will have changed.
+After the process of engaging with your group's topic, developing a vision and contextualising it in a critical comment, your knowledge will have changed.
 What do you know afterwards?
 How does the perspective change?
-The awareness of limited knowledge is of fundamental importance (cf. "Questioning mind"). - -> Theories and methods used both enable and restrict.
-What do the theories and methods used enable and what limits do they pose?
-In this case: What does the method visioning allow and what not?
-What does the medium video allow and what not?
-(You can use text, for example, as a medium for comparison.)
+The awareness of limited knowledge is of fundamental importance (cf. "Questioning mind").